daUnicorns/BlogSite/readme.md

 ## Stretch goals
 * A Knowledgebase where we can add useful reading material that we all find useful.
 * Make the website more responsive
-* Add a contact us page
+* Make a contact us form which will send us all emails.

 ## Learning outcomes
 * EVERYTHING (well for Rob and Ellie)